tryolabs/ml-garden/README.md

-# Pipeline Library
+# ML-GARDEN

-The Pipeline Library is a powerful and flexible tool designed to simplify the creation and management of machine learning pipelines.
-It provides a high-level interface for defining and executing pipelines, allowing users to focus on the core aspects of their machine learning projects.
-The library currently supports XGBoost models, with plans to expand support for more models in the future.
+ml-garden is a pipeline library that simplifies the creation and management of machine learning projects.
+It offers a high-level interface for defining and executing pipelines, allowing users to focus on their projects without getting lost in details.
+It currently supports XGBoost models for regression tasks on tabular data, with plans to expand support for more models in the future.
+The key components of the pipeline include Pipeline Steps, which are predefined steps connected to pass information through a data container; a Config File for setting pipeline steps and parameters; and a Data Container for storing and transferring essential data and results throughout the pipeline, facilitating effective data processing and analysis in machine learning projects.

 > [!WARNING]
 > This library is in the early stages of development and is not yet ready for production use.
 The API and functionality may change without notice.
 Use at your own risk.

 ## Features

-* Intuitive and easy-to-use API for defining pipeline steps and configurations
+- Intuitive and easy-to-use API for defining pipeline steps and configurations
-* Support for various data loading formats, including CSV and Parquet
+- Support for various data loading formats, including CSV and Parquet
-* Flexible data preprocessing steps, such as data cleaning, feature calculation, and encoding
+- Flexible data preprocessing steps, such as data cleaning, feature calculation, and encoding
-* Seamless integration with XGBoost for model training and prediction
+- Seamless integration with XGBoost for model training and prediction
-* Hyperparameter optimization using Optuna for fine-tuning models
+- Hyperparameter optimization using Optuna for fine-tuning models
-* Evaluation metrics calculation and reporting
+- Evaluation metrics calculation and reporting
-* Explainable AI (XAI) dashboard for model interpretability
+- Explainable AI (XAI) dashboard for model interpretability
-* Extensible architecture for adding custom pipeline steps
+- Extensible architecture for adding custom pipeline steps

 ## Installation